 You can use Charleton sweet potatoes to bring a pop of color for any dish.
 The potatoes also have tons of antioxidants that benefit your health.

-This potato varies from small to large with diverse shapes and colors, depending on how the farmers grow it.
+This potato varies in size, shapes, and colors, depending on the cultivation conditions.
 Tahitian sweet potato is slightly bulbous in shape and has thin purple skin.
-The potato flesh is dense with a white or cream color.

-The flesh will be softer and moist and has a lovely creamy consistency.
+Its white or cream-colored flesh is softer and moist and has a creamy consistency.
 Its flavor is rich and nutty with a touch of subtle sweetness.
 Tahitian belongs to the Convolvulaceae family.
-This is an antique staple plant of Tahiti with different applications.
+This is an antique staple plant of Tahiti that you can use for various dishes.

 Mix the cooked potato with curry paste, coconut milk, and spices to form a lovely spicy potato salad.
 You can slice and roast the potato to create a caramelized exterior.
 Some recipes will mash and steam the potato for a creamy side dish.